Geonovum/Testbed-sensordata/research question 2/researchQuestion2.md

 We’ve applied a risk-driven approach in which we tackled the most complex things early on.
 This maximises the desired outcome within the available time.
 Also we used an iterative and agile approach with short feedback cycles to validate our results, which aligned with the bi-weekly meetings with GeoNovum.

-### Completed features
+### Results

-Both viewers are delivered on a publicly accessible URL, which will be available for demonstration purposes until 31-10-2025.
+We've implemented the requested features in a dashboard application and web viewer.
+Both are accessible on a publicly accessible URL, which will be available for demonstration purposes until 31-10-2025.

 - Dashboard application (Grafana): https://sensordata-dashboard.mindloops.io/
 - Web viewer: https://sensordata-viewer.mindloops.io/